Auburn Bulletin 2024-2025

 ARTS 4700 SENIOR CAPSTONE: ART HISTORY (3) SEM.
 3. Declared ARTH major or minor and completion of 18 hours of 3000-level art history courses.
 Capstone course for ARTH majors.

 ARTS 4930 DIRECTED STUDIES (2-3) IND.
 Pr., Open only to ARTS students who have shown ability, initiative, and industry.
 Departmental approval and 3.0 minimum GPA in 3000-level ARTS courses in area of directed study.
-Directed studies are offered in painting, printmaking, sculpture, art history, photography, and ceramics.
+Directed studies are offered in painting, printmaking, sculpture, art history, photography, animation, and ceramics.
 Course may be repeated for a maximum of 6 credit hours.

 ARTS 4950 BA STUDIO ART CAPSTONE (1) LEC.
 1. SU.
 Students must have Senior Standing and have completed a minimum of 39 hours in the Major.
 Professional skills development and career strategies for BA Studio Art Majors.